Nosa47/clouduploader/README.md

 This project is licensed under the [MIT License](LICENSE).
 ```

-Ensure you replace placeholders such as `<file_path>`, `<s3_directory>`, and `<storage_class>` with actual usage instructions and examples specific to your tool.
-Additionally, provide detailed information on how to troubleshoot common issues and how to contribute to the project.
+### Changes:
+- Added Installation section with instructions to run the provided installation script or manually copy the script to a directory in the user's `$PATH`.
+- Updated Usage section to use `clouduploader.sh` instead of `./clouduploader.sh` for clarity.
+- Updated Prerequisites section to include AWS CLI and internet connectivity requirements.

-Feel free to customize the README.md further based on your project's specific features and requirements.
-Let me know if you need any further assistance with your README.md or if you have any questions!
+Feel free to customize the installation instructions further based on your preferences or any additional requirements specific to your tool.
+Let me know if you need any further assistance!